Setting Up an LLC: Everything You Need to Know

 If you remain a sole proprietorship, your individual assets are at risk of being taken for your company’s debts.
 Forming an LLC will separate your business and personal assets and therefore keep you from personal liability.

 If you need help with forming a limited liability company, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.